potestiolab/canvas/README.md

 After executing in sequence _block.py_ and _CANVAS.py_, three subfolders are created:

-1. **{-other-files-}**: it contains a lot of intermediate files created by CANVAS.py: they are not useful per running simulation and for analyzing data.
+1. **`other-files`**: it contains a lot of intermediate files created by CANVAS.py: they are not useful per running simulation and for analyzing data.
 Thus, they can be ignored.

-2. **{-run-simulation-}**: it contains all the ingredients needed for simulating a BioMolecule in Multiple Resolution through the CANVAS model.
+2. **`run-simulation`**: it contains all the ingredients needed for simulating a BioMolecule in Multiple Resolution through the CANVAS model.

-3. **{-analysis-}**: it contains .tcl script and text files for analyzing and visualizing the biomolecule in VMD
+3. **`analysis`**: it contains .tcl script and text files for analyzing and visualizing the biomolecule in VMD

 <br />